10x-Engineers/riscv-ci-partners/mkdocs_src/docs/Software_Developer_Guide.md

 A software developer is the end-user who will develop or build his/her projects on RISC-V compute instance using RISC-V CI.
 This guide will cover all the things a software developer needs to integrate their project with RISC-V continuous integration.

+__Note: All the compute instances have restrictions regarding which jobs will run on the compute instance.
+The administrator has to allow you for using specific instance.
+Be sure to contact administrator and tell them which instance you want to use__

 There are currently two ways to integrate version control (Git) project with Cloud-V.

 1. Using Cloud-V automatic integration (beta)